Business Entities: Pros and Cons

 Unlike the changes for regular taxpayers, most of which expire in 2025, most of the tax changes for businesses have been made permanent.

-Also, pass-through entities, such as partnerships, limited liability companies, and S corporations, and sole proprietorship's and independent contractors will be able to deduct 20% of their revenue.
+Also, pass-through entities, such as partnerships, limited liability companies, and S corporations, and sole proprietorship's and independent contractors will be able to deduct 20% of their qualified business income.
 However, this deduction starts to phase out for couples earning at least $315,000 or $157,500 for singles.

 Employment taxes — Social Security and Medicare taxes — must be paid on earned income.
 Employers pay ½ of the tax while the employee pays the other half.
 An additional 0.9% Medicare tax applies to those individuals who earn at least $200,000 annually.
 However, only the employee pays the tax — there is no employer share.
 Employment taxes apply only to earned income, not to the profits of the S corporation.
 However, self-employment tax must be paid by sole proprietors and owners of pass-through entities.
 Because the owners are both employers and employees, they must pay the entire tax, but they are allowed to deduct the employer's portion of the tax, so they pay about 14.13% of their net income for employment taxes.